-- Authorization for Release of Medical Information (HRS-02) - Concurrent Employment Review Form (HRD) - Employee Timesheet Authorization Form (HRS-04) - Medical Release/Return to Work Form (HRS-03) - Please be advised that Family and Medical Leave Act (FMLA) leave will run concurrent with any workers' compensation leave. - The first five (5) days of disability are not compensated by worker's compensation unless you are disabled for twenty-one (21) days or more.

-3. Within 24 hours following emergency medical treatment or before seeking future medical treatment you or your medical provider must call the state insurer's Utilization Review Agent for approval each time treatment is sought: (800) 266-7991

-- First visit/immediate treatment is always covered by Workers' Compensation.
+- Authorization for Release of Medical Information (HRS-02) - Concurrent Employment Review Form (HRD) - Employee Timesheet Authorization Form (HRS-04) - Medical Release/Return to Work Form (HRS-03) - o Please be advised that Family and Medical Leave Act (FMLA) leave will run concurrent with any workers' compensation leave. - o The first five (5) days of disability are not compensated by worker's compensation unless you are disabled for twenty-one (21) days or more. - 3.
+Within 24 hours following emergency medical treatment or before seeking future medical treatment you or your medical provider must call the state insurer's Utilization Review Agent for approval each time treatment is sought: (800) 266-7991 - First visit/immediate treatment is always covered by Workers' Compensation.
 However, each and every follow up treatment or visit must receive prior approval to ensure proper payment. - Following this procedure will ensure that all related medical bills will be paid in a timely manner.

-4. Contact your supervisor/department as per your normal departmental policy by calling in sick each day until you:

-- Return to work based on fulfilling #6 below, or - Provide medical documentation to HR of the probable timeframe of your absence, or - Are approved for Workers' Compensation leave of absence.

-5. Keep your supervisor/department updated as your Workers' Compensation process evolves and re-evaluations occur.

-6. Prior to returning to work, you must submit to HR a health care provider's note indicating you are able to return to work and perform the essential duties of your job with or without reasonable accommodation.

-- HR may contact your health care provider asking for verification that you are able to perform all essential job duties with or without reasonable accommodation as required by your job description. - If you need an accommodation due to restrictions, contact HR which will discuss with your department and the Office of Diversity and Inclusion whether these restriction(s) can be reasonably accommodated. - 7.
+- 4. Contact your supervisor/department as per your normal departmental policy by calling in sick each day until you: - Return to work based on fulfilling #6 below, or - Provide medical documentation to HR of the probable timeframe of your absence, or - Are approved for Workers' Compensation leave of absence. - 5.
+Keep your supervisor/department updated as your Workers' Compensation process evolves and re-evaluations occur. - 6.
+Prior to returning to work, you must submit to HR a Medical Release/Return to Work Form (HRS-03) fill out by your health care provider indicating you are able to return to work and perform the essential duties of your job without restrictions. - HR may contact your health care provider asking for verification that you are able to perform all essential job duties as required by your job description. - If you need accommodation due to restrictions, contact HR which will discuss with your department whether these restriction(s) can be accommodated. - 7.
 Inform your supervisor of your expected return date. - Please note that you cannot return to work until notified by HR that the University has all of the necessary documentation and has cleared you to return to work.

-FOR QUESTIONS OR MORE INFORMATION PLEASE CONTACT: BarbaraJean Conneely, Benefits Manager: (617) 287-5158 barbarajean.conneely@umb.edu Linda McDonough, Benefits Coordinator: (617) 287-5168 linda.mcdonough@umb.edu Department of Human Resources 100 Morrissey Blvd.
-Boston, MA 02125 (617) 287-5150 FAX: (617) 287-5179 www.umb.edu/hr
+FOR QUESTIONS OR MORE INFORMATION PLEASE CONTACT:

+BarbaraJean Conneely, Benefits Manager: (617) 287-5158 barbarajean.conneely@umb.edu

+Linda McDonough, Benefits Coordinator: (617) 287-5168 linda.mcdonough@umb.edu

+Department of Human Resources 100 Morrissey Blvd.
+Boston, MA 02125 (617) 287-5150 FAX: (617) 287-5179
-Septemb

-General Information
+> www.umb.edu/hr